Naezr/ShyFox/README.md

 > Do not use `System theme - auto` in Firefox settings.
 It can cause problems

 > [!NOTE]
-> Redo the step 4 is enough for updating to new version
+> Redo the steps 1 and 4 is enough for updating to new version

 ### Extra